 The summit is a wonderful vantage point for panoramic views across the local area and experiencing just how breath-taking the surrounding scenery can be.

 This trail takes you 4.5 miles from Walla Crag to Ashness Bridge and Derwentwater and requires around two hours.
 Rest assured, your four legged companion can come along, too.

 You begin this walk at the car park at Great Wood and take a small path passing picnic tables to the left corner.
 Head down this trail which rises through the woods and crosses over some small streams until the scenery turns to fields and you can enjoy views of Keswick, Bassenthwaite Lake and towering Skiddaw.

-You will then reach a t-junction which is signposted right for Castlerigg and Walla Crag.
-Follow the right path and cross over the back at a wooden footbridge.
-Follow the track up to the gate and turn right along a level tarmacked lane.
-At the fork past Rakefoot Farm bear right until you come to another footbridge and cross back over the beck.
+You will then reach a t-junction which is signposted for Castlerigg and Walla Crag.
+Follow the right path and cross a wooden footbridge.
+Before following the track up to a level tarmacked lane.
+At the fork just beyond Rakefoot Farm, bear right until you come to another footbridge and cross the beck.